-Swiss Life uses a structured process to ensure that strategic risks are dealt with adequately in what continues to be a very challenging economic environment.
+Swiss Life uses structured processes to ensure that strategic risks are dealt with adequately in what continues to be a very challenging economic environment.
 Swiss Life incorporates all the information on risks and corresponding earnings opportunities in its strategic decisions as part of its strategic risk management process.
-An understanding of the interplay of individual risks is essential in order to take due account of the factors influencing risks during strategy development and address them accordingly.
+An understanding of the interplay of individual risks is essential to take due account of the factors influencing risks during strategy development so that these factors can be addressed appropriately.

 Operational risk management and internal control system

 Operational risk management at Swiss Life includes the methods and processes used for the identification, assessment, and steering or avoidance of operational risks.
 Operational risk management defines operational risk as the danger that losses may result from shortcomings or failures stemming from internal processes, people, systems or external events.
-Information security, and thus the guarantee of confidentiality, availability and integrity of data, is an integral part of operational risk management.
 Swiss Life’s internal control system consists of the entirety of procedures, methods and measures prescribed by the Board of Directors and the Corporate Executive Board to ensure the orderly conduct of business.
 The focus is on the reliability of financial reporting, the effectiveness of business processes and compliance with laws and regulations issued to protect the company’s assets.
 Risk management prepares and maintains appropriate internal directives and minimal requirements for qualitative risk management and ICS based on the “Internal Control — Integrated Framework (2013)” standard of the internationally recognised Committee of Sponsoring Organizations of the Treadway Commission (COSO).

 Capital managementSwiss Solvency Test

 The Swiss Solvency Test (SST) sets out the capital requirements valid for insurance companies and groups in Switzerland.
 The SST is a principle-based framework where the main objective is to align the required capital with the underlying risks.
-The SST capital requirements are based on the understanding that insurers will meet their obligations towards policyholders even under difficult conditions.
+The SST requirements are based on the understanding that insurers will meet their obligations towards policyholders even under difficult conditions.
 Swiss Life uses an internal model to calculate the available and required capital for the SST.
-Based on this internal model, which has been conditionally approved by FINMA, Swiss Life meets the capital requirements.
+Based on this internal model, approved with conditions by FINMA, Swiss Life meets the capital requirements.
 As of 1 January 2019, Swiss Life will apply the new SST standard model with company-specific adjustments to determine regulatory solvency.

 Swiss Life uses an integrated approach to risk and capital management.
-The economic capital of a life insurance company for its shareholders comprises equity and the present value of future profits.
+The economic capital of a life insurance company for its shareholders comprises its economic net worth and the present value of future profits.
 The economic risk capital is determined bottom-up for each large business unit and takes into account market, credit and insurance risks.
 These risks are calculated on the basis of loss distributions using a specified risk measure.
 The overall capital requirement is obtained by taking into consideration respective diversification effects.

-Economic and regulatory capital requirements and the profit target are the main elements determining the risk budgets.
+Economic and regulatory capital requirements and the profit target are the main elements in risk budgeting.
 Based on the overall risk budget set by the Investment and Risk Committee of the Board of Directors, the Group Risk Committee of the Corporate Executive Board defines the risk limits for the business areas.
 Adherence to these limits is checked continuously.Standard & Poor’s rating capital

 In the Standard & Poor’s risk-based model, the total adjusted capital is the measure used for available capital, set against the capital required given the target rating category (target capital).
 The calculation of target capital takes into account, in particular, insurance risks, asset value volatility and credit risks.